Overview of the data lifecycle

 Snowflake provides support for all standard SELECT, DDL, and DML operations across the lifecycle of data in the system, from organizing and storing data to querying and working with data, as well as removing data from the system.

-All user data in Snowflake is logically represented as tables that can be queried and modified through standard SQL interfaces.
+All user data in Snowflake is logically represented as tables that you can query and modify through standard SQL interfaces.
 Each table belongs to a schema which in turn belongs to a database.

 Snowflake Data Lifecycle

 You can organize your data into databases, schemas, and tables.
-Snowflake does not limit the number of databases you can create or the number of schemas you can create within a database.
-Snowflake also does not limit the number of tables you can create in a schema.
+Snowflake doesn’t limit the number of databases you can create or the number of schemas you can create within a database.
+Snowflake also doesn’t limit the number of tables you can create in a schema.

 You can insert data directly into tables.
 In addition, Snowflake provides DML for loading data into Snowflake tables from external, formatted files.